alt-romes/minblog/README.md

 # minblog
-a **minimal designed blog platform**, and a *complete beginners guide* on how to set it up and host it with github pages, so you can have a personal blog with little effort for free. the live demo: https://alt-romes.github.io/minblogdemo
+a **minimal blog platform**, and a *complete beginners guide* on how to set it up and host it with github pages, so you can have a personal blog with little effort for free, and above all, on your own platform. the live demo: https://alt-romes.github.io/minblogdemo